Get a quote

 No long-term commitment is required by the agreement.
 Vacation rental property owners can cancel the agreement and Evolve services at any point by email.
 Cancellations become effective after 15 days.
 In case of canceling the agreement in the first 90 days, hosts need to pay a $250 cancellation fee to cover the start-up costs incurred by Evolve.

-Unlike Evolve, Vacasa does not have specific eligibility and qualification requirements for properties.
-Upon asking about their short-term rental property management services, an owner gets connected with a Homeowner Consultant to ensure that the investor and the company are a good fit for each other.
+Unlike Evolve, Vacasa did not have specific eligibility and qualification requirements for properties before the acquisition.
+Upon asking about their short-term rental property management services, an owner got connected with a Homeowner Consultant to ensure that the investor and the company were a good fit for each other.

-Vacasa hosts need to sign an agreement or a contract, but there is no long-term commitment requirement.
-Hosts can cancel agreements at any point, and cancellations will become effective in 90 days.
-Meanwhile, hosts have to honor all existing reservations within the 90-day window.
+Vacasa hosts needed to sign an agreement or a contract, but there was no long-term commitment requirement.
+Hosts could cancel agreements at any point, and cancellations would become effective in 90 days.
+Meanwhile, hosts had to honor all existing reservations within the 90-day window.

 Both Evolve and Vacasa list properties under their accounts on Airbnb and other vacation rental platforms, so they are the host.
 This gives properties an advantage as Evolve and Vacasa are considered large hosts.
 Working with either company allows owners to book their vacation home for their own private use, as long as it's marked on the calendar.